medvedevgroup/SibeliaZ/README.md

 which will run the pipeline using at most -t threads and targeting to use -f GBs of memory.
 Sibeliaz may actually use more memory (see detailed description below).
-For small datasets, it at least should be several times of the input file size, for large genomes it is best to use all memory available.
+For small datasets, the target set by -f should  at least be several times of the input file size, for large genomes it is best to use all memory available.

 By default, the output will be written in the directory "sibeliaz_out" in the current working directory.
 It will contain a GFF file "blocks_coords.gff" containing